Most high school students think research is for college or grad school.

 Reality: you can start now—and do real work that gets published.

-This guide gives you a practical path we use inside YRI (the YRI Fellowship) to take students from idea → paper → recognition.
+This guide gives you a practical path we use inside YRI (the the YRI Fellowship) to take students from idea → paper → recognition.

 Step 1 — Pick a field you’ll actually stick with